xzry6/notes/gulp.md

 # Note: gulp
 Gulp is a streaming build system of javascript.
-It does help on automating tasks in web development.
+It does help on automating tasks in web development.<br>
 There are some notes of gulp cli and api.

 ### Agenda